 During the First World War, the workhouse was taken over by the military authorities.
 The picture below shows several men in uniform standing in front the building.

 After the war, the Wycombe Guardians decided not to re-open the workhouse and in 1920 a scheme was proposed to sell the building to the High Wycombe town council for conversion into forty flats.
 In 1926, it was reported that eighty applications had been received for the flats although whether any ever moved in is unclear.
 From 1934 to 1937, part of the building — "the back block, consisting of a large hall, an office and three dormitories" — was employed as a youth hostel.

 By 2001, the former workhouse buildings had all been demolished except for one small white block.
 A medical company now occupies the site.

 Wycombe Union School, Bledlow

-The former Bledlow workhouse was converted for use as the union school and was used to accommodate pauper children away from the main workhouse.
+The former Bledlow workhouse was converted for use as the Wycombe Union's residential school and was used to accommodate pauper children away from the main workhouse.
 Its location and layout are shown on the 1897 map below.

 At the time of the 1881 census, the school had a resident staff of three — the Master and Matron were brother and sister George and Rebecca Roberts, assisted by school-mistress Hannah Mitchele.
 There were 57 pupils aged between 5 and 15.
 A few of these children appear to have had parents in the main workhouse but most did not.